Understanding your child's treatment

-What is EMDR Therapy?
+What is EMDR therapy?

-Is EMDR Safe?
+Is EMDR safe?

 Understanding EMDR

-During EMDR, your child will think about a difficult memory while following the therapist's fingers with their eyes (or using taps or sounds).
+During EMDR, your child will think about a difficult memory while following the therapist's fingers with their eyes (or using gentle taps or sounds).
 This back-and-forth movement helps the brain process the memory.

-Think of it like this:
+Think of it like this

-When we sleep and dream, our eyes move back and forth during REM sleep, and this helps our brain process the day's events.
+When we sleep and dream, our eyes move back and forth during REM sleep, and that helps our brain process the day's events.
 EMDR uses a similar process while awake to help process stuck memories.

-What Happens in Sessions
+What happens in sessions

-1 Building Trust First
+1 Building trust first

 EMDR isn't rushed.
 Before any memory work begins, the therapist will: